Egoboo (video game)

-Egoboo is a 3D open source dungeon crawling action role-playing game with support for Windows XP, Windows Vista, Linux, Mac OS X, and some earlier versions of Windows.
+Egoboo is a free-to-play 3D open source dungeon crawling action role-playing game with support for Windows XP, Windows Vista, Linux, Mac OS X, and some earlier versions of Windows.
 Egoboo has been downloaded over 590,000 times since its first release over SourceForge alone until mid 2016, while Egoboo can be downloaded from other sources as well.

 History

-The original Egoboo was the creation of Aaron Bishop (who was at first known only as "Programmer X") in 1999.
+The original Egoboo was the creation of Aaron Bishop (who was at first known only as "Programmer X") and his brother, Ben Bishop in 1999.
 With the help of his brother Ben Bishop, he eventually released it as open source.
 In 2001 an alpha was released.
 Soon after this, however, Aaron stopped developing the project and it was abandoned.
 Fairly soon after this, the "Zippy Project" took over, and the game's development continued.
 The Zippy project eventually died as well.
 After this, it was taken over by Johan Jansen (alias "Zefz") and the "Resurrection" project.

 Currently Egoboo is being developed by the previous "Resurrection" project, which has reorganized itself as the official development team.

 Plot

 Egoboos story revolves around the capture of Lord Bishop, the king of Bishopia.
 He was taken away by the evil Dracolich for unknown reasons, and brave adventurers have risen up to try to rescue him.
 The Dracolich hid in the Abyss, which is only accessible through secret catacombs.
 The catacombs are sealed, however, and can only be unlocked by the Legendary Sporks of Yore.

-Characters must progress through the five Palaces in order to retrieve the Sporks so that the catacombs can be opened.
+Players must progress through the five Palaces in order to retrieve the Sporks so that the catacombs can be opened.